cfjedimaster/raymondcamdendotcom/content/post/2017/07/03/designing-an-openwhisk-action-for-web-action-support-take-two.md

 Back a few months ago I wrote up a quick blog post on how an OpenWhisk action could support running in both "regular" mode and "Web Action" mode: <a href="https://www.raymondcamden.com/2017/03/02/designing-an-openwhisk-action-for-web-action-support/">Designing an OpenWhisk Action for Web Action Support</a>.
 I started off that blog post with a warning stating that what I was covering was bleeding edge and likely to break.
 Turns out I was right - it did.

-I want to share a quick update to that blog post and demonstrate how it can be down now.
+I want to share a quick update to that blog post and demonstrate how it can be done now.
 Of course, things may *still* change in the future.
 In general, OpenWhisk is very good about not breaking things, and the main reason my code broke was because I was doing something not documented in the first place.
 However I still think this is something folks may want to do so I hope this is helpful.

 I will not be rewriting the entire post, therefore, be sure you <a href="https://www.raymondcamden.com/2017/03/02/designing-an-openwhisk-action-for-web-action-support/">read</a> the post so you have some context as to what I'm doing.